globocom/ghdfs/README.md

 # GHDFS

-Works with HDFS for common operations.
+Works with HDFS for common operations and Scala compatibility.

 ## Installation